jhenriks79/USDXAzureHOL/HOL-3-Service-Fabric/SFLabP20X.md

     string path = string.Format(@"..\\VotingServicePkg.Code.1.0.1\\{0}", file);

-    Go to the Build Menu and Click Rebuild Solution.
+3. Go to the Build Menu and Click Rebuild Solution.

-2. Right click on the Voting project and select **Publish…**, the Publish Service Fabric Application dialog will appear.
+4. Right click on the Voting project and select **Publish…**, the Publish Service Fabric Application dialog will appear.
 Select **PublishProfiles\\Local.xml** for the Target profile, which will select the Local Cluster for the Connection Endpoint and Local.xml for Application Parameters File.
-Ensure the **Upgrade the Application** is selected.
+Ensure the **Upgrade the Application** is selected this time.

 > <img src="./media/image12.png" width="408" height="291" />

 1. Click the **Manifest Versions…** button, the Edit Versions dialog will be displayed.
 Expand VotingServicePkg.
-Then change the New Version column value to 1.0.1 for **VotingType**, **VotingServicePkg** and **Code**.
+Then change the New Version column value to 1.0.1 for **VotingType**, **VotingServicePkg** and **Code (Changing code should automatically update the other two)**.
 Click **Save** to close the dialog.
 This updates the version numbers for the code package, service an application in *ApplicationManifest.xml* and *ServiceManifest.xml*.

 > <img src="./media/image13.png" width="352" height="239" />